anuveyatsu/stats-new/README.md

     [sudo] npm install
     ```

-3. Create a database and set configuration TODO
+3. Create a database and set configuration [see below]

 4. Run the app.
 From the base directory: